-In the picture above, the purple triangle is always equilateral if the two inside lines at each corner of the outside triangle trisect the angle at that corner (i.e. divide it into three equal bits).
-This result is called “Morley’s Miracle”.
-Lola Behanzin, Taija Williams, and Serene Williams proved it, given nine “thin” triangles with angles (α, β+60, γ+60), (β, γ+60, α+60), (γ, α+60, β+60); their short sides (the sides connecting the “+60” angles) all equal; and 3α+3β+3γ=180.
+Lola Behanzin, Taija Williams, and Serene Williams proved it, given nine “thin” triangles which have angles (α, β+60, γ+60), (β, γ+60, α+60), (γ, α+60, β+60); which also have their short sides (the sides connecting the “+60” angles) all equal; and for which 3α+3β+3γ=180.

 The “Morley Miracle” result was first discovered at the end of the 19th century, by Frank Morley.
 Until 1995 all known proofs were long and complicated.
 The idea for the proof which Lola, Taija, and Serene rediscovered (with a bit of help provided by having the triangles cut out for them) was discovered by John Conway.